-The present study was conducted on three properly embalmed male cadavers were completely dissected for academic year 2015-2016 at the department of human anatomy at National University Faculty of Medicine.
-The skin, superficial fascia, deep fascia and muscles were separated using a scalpel and forceps and the anatomical variations of the structures with their relation to the surrounding structures were examined.
+The present study was conducted on three properly embalmed male cadavers were completely dissected at the department of human anatomy at National University Faculty of

+Medicine from ^{1sth} July 2015 to ^{5th} May 2016.
+The skin, superficial fascia, deep fascia and muscles were separated using a scalpel and forceps and the extensor carpi radialis longus, musculocutaneous nerve and brachial artery with their relation to the surrounding structures were examined.